Dissolve your business stress – build the enthusiasm in your people and your team...

 The hard research shows that management practices ultimately determine the enthusiasm (or lack of it) of employees – no matter what the occupation – from assembly-line workers to research scientists – no matter what their age, sex, or race.

-Work at building a sense of fairness, achievement and camaraderie and you’ll get all ages onside and enthusiastic.
+Work at building a sense of fairness, achievement and camaraderie in your firm and you’ll get all ages onside and enthusiastic.

 “There’s only a few of us so big-business ideas feel wrong for our small team!”